oneconvergence/dkube-examples-internal/tensorflow/classification/resnet/catsdogs/serving/README.md

 Use in DKube
 ============
 Use the transformer image in *Test Inference* functionality of DKube.
-Supply this image while deploying this model for inference.
+Supply the image built as input while deploying the model for inference.

 How to test